strimzi/strimzi.github.io/_posts/2020-09-25-strimzi-survey-results.md

 ## Authentication and authorization

-Most people said they were using TLS client authn, followed by Oauth authn and then SCRAM-SHA.
+Most people said they were using TLS client authentication, followed by Oauth authentication and then SCRAM-SHA.

 Perhaps surprisingly Keycloak was the most popular solution for authorization and OPA was as popular as Kafka's native ACLs.